 Spend your Coron honeymoon in the Philippines island hopping and taking in the beautiful surroundings.
 There's a ton of island hopping tours that take you to islands like Calamian, Diwaran and Sangatisla.
 The island of Coron is such a beautiful beach honeymoon destination that's filled with exotic sites like Barracuda lake, where you can go cliff jumping, free solo climbing and kayaking.
 Discover secret lagoons like Coron's hidden and twin lagoons with crystal clear water and incredible limestone formations.

 Coron is famous for its incredible dive spots with many wrecks and immaculate coral reefs around the island.
 Why not have an adventurous honeymoon and scuba dive WW2 wrecks like the Okikawa Mary japan oil ship that sits 26m below the surface.
 Perhaps scuba diving isn't your thing, so maybe snorkelling is?
 There are some killer snorkelling spots and reefs around the honeymoon destination Coron.
-Visit the Iusong coral garden, Siete Picados and Kayangan for the best snorkelling spots in Coron.
+Take a snorkelling tour and visit the Iusong coral garden, Siete Picados and Kayangan for the best snorkelling spots in Coron.

 Hike to Breathtaking Viewpoints